How to Store Diamonds

 Where to Store Your Diamonds

-Diamonds are one of the hardest known substances on Earth, but that doesn’t mean your wedding rings or other diamond jewelry can’t get damaged.
-The diamond is only one part of your jewelry.
+You can also use a storage container that has separate compartments to keep your diamond away from other gems.
 Gold can scratch, especially in the presence of other hard stones, like diamonds.
 Other aspects of a diamond ring, like the setting, can also become loose over time, which puts you at more risk of losing your diamond.

 Diamonds and Other Jewelry